 Ongoing systematic assessment is important for several reasons.
-First, it allows the Law Center to demonstrate quality and excellence and ensure the same level of quality continues.
-Second, assessment activities will identify areas needing attention, support and development so decisions can be made to improve those areas.
-And finally, assessment will allow the Law Center to plan changes that will improve policies, procedures, services, curriculum, resources, teaching, campus climate, and, ultimately, student learning.
+First, it allows SULCto demonstrate quality and excellence and ensure the same level of quality continues.
+Second, assessment activities will identify areas needing attention, support, and development so decisions can be made to improve those areas.
+And finally, assessment will allow SULC to plan changes that will improve policies, procedures, services, curriculum, resources, teaching, campus climate, and, ultimately, student learning.